MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-permission-policy.md

 ---
-title: Create policies to control OAuth apps in Cloud App Security
+title: Create policies to control OAuth apps in Defender for Cloud Apps
-description: This article provides instructions for creating and working with app permission policies in Microsoft Cloud App Security. ms.date: 01/11/2021 ms.topic: how-to
+description: This article provides instructions for creating and working with app permission policies in Microsoft Defender for Cloud Apps. ms.date: 01/11/2021 ms.topic: how-to
 ---